What are extracurricular activities?

 S (situation): As a course representative I represent the view of the 200 students on my course.
 This is a key method for the university to understand how changes are affecting students, and whether there is any support they can give students during their academic studies.

 T (task): At the end of the academic year, I had to feed back to the university student’s views on a new module on the course.

 A (actions): I had worked with my peers to discuss the areas of the module they liked, and areas of improvement.
 From this I was able to create a power point presentation to clearly demonstrate to the university team what the students thought as a collective.
 From the feedback, there were concerns over the amount of assignments in the second terms.

 R (result): As a result, the university team decided to change the assessment timetable to make sure assignments were more evenly spread throughout the year.

-With millions of resumes being sent out every year, it can be tough to stand out from the crowd.
-Extracurricular activities are the perfect way to differentiate yourself from other prospective job candidates.
+All in all, extracurricular activities are the perfect way to differentiate yourself from other prospective job candidates.
 They are tangible ways to show the soft skills you have and will be able to implement on a daily basis once you land the job.
-Go join a club, or run for student office, or play a sport – It could be the key to getting the job.
+Go join a club, run for student office or play a sport – it could be the key to getting the job.